smitdave/MASH-Main/MASH-dev/AlecGeorgoff/Benchmarking/Benchmarking_Summary.md

 ### Methods
 _Notes:_

 _The original `TEST-MACRO.R` file can be found [here](https://github.com/smitdave/MASH-Main/tree/master/MASH-Test)_.

 _All custom files used in this testing can be found [here](https://github.com/smitdave/MASH-Main/tree/master/MASH-dev/AlecGeorgoff/Benchmarking)_.

 _Testing was conducting using a verion of MASH built on 12/7/17.
-Subsequent versions of MASH are not guaranteed to produce the same results_
+Subsequent versions of MASH are not guaranteed to produce the same results_.

 #### Modifying script
 The testing used a modified version of `TEST-MACRO.R`, titled `TEST-MACRO-BENCHMARK.R`, which has been modified so that its arguments can be expressed from the command line when the script is called.